bar3bon3/tl-poke-search/README.md

 - Test components in isolation
 - Better use of Typescript annotations
 - Better error handling
-- Code commenting was minimal as per React guidelines, development team may enforce different guidelines
+- Code commenting is minimal as per React guidelines, development team may enforce different guidelines